What To Write In An Email When Sending A Resume?

 Put a professional signature at the end of the letter.
 Then, put your contact details in the letter.
 You can include your phone number and email address.

 It is also helpful to add 2-3 links, for example, to your personal website and LinkedIn profile.
 Thus, you let the recruiter learn more about you and get interested in hiring you.
-Plus, this simple step sets you apart from other job-seekers who didn't bother to share comprehensive information about themselves.
+Plus, this simple step sets you apart from other job-seekers who don't bother to share comprehensive information about themselves.

 Proofread to avoid mistakes